Zacks Investment Research Lowers CareTrust REIT (NASDAQ:CTRE) to Hold

-Zacks Investment Research cut shares of CareTrust REIT (NASDAQ:CTRE) from a buy rating to a hold rating in a research report report published on Monday, Zacks.com reports.
+Zacks Investment Research downgraded shares of CareTrust REIT (NASDAQ:CTRE) from a buy rating to a hold rating in a research note issued to investors on Monday morning, Zacks.com reports.

 According to Zacks, “CareTrust REIT, Inc. is a real estate investment trust.
 It is primarily engaged in the ownership, acquisition and leasing of healthcare-related properties.
 The Company leases healthcare facilities to healthcare operators in triple-net lease arrangements.
 CareTrust REIT, Inc. is based in United States. “

-Separately, Royal Bank of Canada increased their price target on CareTrust REIT from $24.00 to $26.00 and gave the stock an outperform rating in a research report on Monday, May 24th.
-Two analysts have rated the stock with a hold rating and seven have issued a buy rating to the company’s stock.
-The stock presently has an average rating of Buy and an average price target of $24.50.
+Separately, Royal Bank of Canada upped their price target on shares of CareTrust REIT from $24.00 to $26.00 and gave the stock an outperform rating in a research note on Monday, May 24th.
+One analyst has rated the stock with a hold rating and eight have assigned a buy rating to the company’s stock.
+CareTrust REIT has a consensus rating of Buy and an average target price of $24.50.

-CareTrust REIT (NASDAQ:CTRE) last issued its quarterly earnings results on Thursday, May 6th.
-The real estate investment trust reported $0.21 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.22 by ($0.01).
+CareTrust REIT (NASDAQ:CTRE) last posted its quarterly earnings results on Thursday, May 6th.
+The real estate investment trust reported $0.21 earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.22 by ($0.01).
 CareTrust REIT had a return on equity of 8.93% and a net margin of 45.64%.
-On average, research analysts predict that CareTrust REIT will post 1.5 earnings per share for the current fiscal year.
+Analysts expect that CareTrust REIT will post 1.5 EPS for the current year.

-The business also recently announced a quarterly dividend, which was paid on Thursday, July 15th.
-Investors of record on Wednesday, June 30th were given a dividend of $0.265 per share.
-This represents a $1.06 annualized dividend and a yield of 4.50%.
+The firm also recently disclosed a quarterly dividend, which was paid on Thursday, July 15th.
+Investors of record on Wednesday, June 30th were issued a $0.265 dividend.
+This represents a $1.06 dividend on an annualized basis and a yield of 4.34%.
 The ex-dividend date was Tuesday, June 29th.
-CareTrust REIT’s dividend payout ratio is currently 76.81%.
+CareTrust REIT’s dividend payout ratio is presently 76.81%.

 About CareTrust REIT